elolab/ILoReg/README.md

 ## Contact information

-If you find bugs from `ILoReg` or have questions or suggestions on how to improve our pipeline, please contact us in [GitHub](https://gitlab.utu.fi/pajosm/iloreg).
+If you have questions related to `ILoReg`, please contact us in [GitHub](https://gitlab.utu.fi/pajosm/iloreg).